Penn-Computer-Science/project-3-data-analysis-efoster930-sketch/ef.md

 ## Data Analysis & Insights
 Write a short analysis of your findings.
 Include at least one interesting insight from your data.

 Based on my analysis, I learned that surprisingly, based on chart 6, that the highest percentage in the pie chart is 10 hours, which is insane to me because I didn't think people spend that much amount of time on streaming services.
+Another interesting thing is in chart 2 there is 7.6% of people that watch Youtube, which is interesting to me because I thought it would be much higher than that.
+I learned that Smart TV has the most amount of users that chose it and sports is the most used streaming service chosen by users.
+Just something that I wanted to point out.

 ---

 ## Reflection
 Answer briefly:
 - What went well in your project?
+I think creating the images, while took me a bit to understand how to code at first, was definitely something that went well.
+Creating the data frame was pretty simple too honestly.
 - What was the most challenging part?
+Making the data transfer on to the analysis.py so I can take a look at it.
 - If you had more time, what would you do differently?
+Maybe analysis a little more and include more people in it.
+I would also try to find new other ways to analysis the data from the internet just out of curiosity.

 ---